lcy-seso/LearningNotes/paper_notes/compiler-stuffs/README.md

   > this work show us _**some most impactful loop nest transformations**_ (<span style="background-color:#ACD6FF;">_what kind of transformation??_</span>) cannot be expressed as _**structural, incremental updates of the loop tree structure**_ (<span style="background-color:#ACD6FF;">_what does this mean??_</span>).

-## Dataflow analysis for parallelism using Polyhedral
+## Dependence analysis for parallelism using Polyhedral

 - [ ] Lim A W. [Improving parallelism and data locality with affine partitioning](https://suif.stanford.edu/papers/lim-thesis.ps.gz)[J].
 2002
 - [ ] [GCD Test](https://apps.dtic.mil/dtic/tr/fulltext/u2/a268069.pdf)